sveltejs/svelte/documentation/docs/02-runes/03-$derived.md

 As with `$state`, you can mark class fields as `$derived`.

+> [!NOTE] Code in Svelte components is only executed once at creation, without the `$derived` rune `double` would maintain it's original value.

 ## `$derived.by`

 Sometimes you need to create complex derivations that don't fit inside a short expression.
 In these cases, you can use `$derived.by` which accepts a function as its argument.